Cured pork tenderloin: Bosnia and Herzegovina, Croatia, Montenegro and Serbia

 In Bosnia and Herzegovina, Croatia, Montenegro and Serbia smoked, cured loins, tenderloins and shoulder blade are called pečenica (literally "that which is baked") or vješalica (literally "that which is hung").
 They are commonly made of pork but beef varieties are also not uncommon.
 The terms (respectively) refer to the process of smoking over heat and being hung on hooks above the source of the smoke while they're left to cure.
 The cuts are universally prepared only during the winter and are considered winter food.
 The latter of two terms is more commonly used for the shoulder blade cut, whereas the tenderloin cut is sometimes also called slatka (sweet) pečenica.

-Unlike Mediterranean-style cured meats like prosciutto, pancetta and buđola (capocolla) traditionally made in dryer, littoral and near-littoral southern parts of these countries, smoke-cured loins are traditionally cured meats from the inner continental regions and harsh, freezing continental winters are a big part of curing specifics and flavor.
+Unlike Mediterranean-style cured meats like prosciutto, pancetta and buđola (capocolla) traditionally made in drier, littoral and near-littoral southern parts of these countries, smoke-cured loins are traditionally cured meats from the inner continental regions and harsh, freezing continental winters are a big part of curing specifics and flavor.

 The cuts are first brined in solution of salt and garlic (locally salamura), to enhance flavor and help preservation, commonly together with continental-style bacon (slanina locally), lardon (also called slanina, sometimes white bacon or soap bacon) and ribs.
 Then they are cured by hanging them in freezing winter winds, over a smoldering lumber (smoke being essential part of the flavor) for typically up to two months, because the freezing continental temperatures and lack of insects in the winter help curing and preservation.
 The smolder is occasionally extinguished completely to expose the meat fully to the freezing wind.

-The flavor is, as a consequence, much more intensely smoked and garlic tinged than is the case with Mediterranean-style cured meat and the cuts are typically dryer and harder.
+The flavor is, as a consequence, much more intensely smoked and garlic tinged than is the case with Mediterranean-style cured meat and the cuts are typically drier and harder.
 They are typically served as cold cuts, as part of traditional meze, but are also used as flavoring for various cooked dishes.